Constructing the Cleve Hill Substation

 - Fire deluge pump house and tank.

-- The four export cables, connecting the offshore substations to the substation at Cleve Hill, were installed in 2011 and 2012.
+- The four export cables, connecting the offshore substations to the substation at Cleve Hill, which were installed in 2011 and 2012.

 We have installed permanent light fittings around the main plant.
 These will only be used for maintenance work during the hours of darkness; the site will not normally be lit.
-Temporary mobile lighting may also be used in some circumstances.
-Once the site is fully operational there would be no need for temporary lighting.

 The main asphalt access road, together with a security gate and associated features at the site entrance, were completed in 2012.